Annual take-home pay on €65,000 gross (single, standard credits)

 Full Tax Breakdown – €65,000 Gross (Single Person, 2026)

-Step 1: PAYE Income Tax
+Step 1: PAYE (Income Tax)

-The standard rate band for a single person in 2026 is €44,000.
-Everything above that is taxed at 40%.
+The standard rate band for a single person is €44,000 in 2026; income above that is taxed at 40%.

 Step 2: Universal Social Charge (USC)